 There Are No Schemes On Amazon

-Amazon has taken a few steps against these people: Only verified purchase reviews, tracking IP addresses and Shutting down suspicious accounts.
+Amazon has taken a few steps against these people: Only verified purchase reviews, tracking IP addresses, and Shutting down suspicious accounts.

 Protecting the Brand with Amazon’s Brand Registry

 One of the issues that people new to Amazon have been facing recently is the hijacking of the buy box.
-That is the ability of other business to use your Amazon Standard Identification Number (ASIN) and sell either a duplicate or similar version of your product under your listing.
+That is the ability of other businesses to use your Amazon Standard Identification Number (ASIN) and sell either a duplicate or similar version of your product under your listing.

-Getting Amazon Compensation for Lost/Damaged FBA Merchandise
+Getting Amazon Compensation for, In addition, they/Damaged FBA Merchandise